rwilson504/Blogger/Calendar-Component-Multilingual/calendar-component-multilingual.md

 * Spanish

 [Click Here](https://github.com/rwilson504/PCFControls/releases/latest/CalendarControl_managed.zip) to download the latest release of the component.
+[Click Here](https://github.com/rwilson504/PCFControls](https://github.com/rwilson504/PCFControls) to get the source code for this component.

 Check out these videos on how to get the control working in a multilingual setup.
 [Canvas Apps Multilingual Setup]()